hyahfoufi/materialize-noUiSlider/README.md

-# noUiSlider
+# materialize-noUiSlider

-noUiSlider is a lightweight JavaScript range slider.
+materialize-noUiSlider is a lightweight JavaScript range slider with the material theme.

-- **No dependencies**
-- All modern browsers and IE > 9 are supported
-- Fully **responsive**
-- **Multi-touch support** on Android, iOS and Windows devices
-- Accessible with `aria` and keyboard support
-- Tons of [examples](https://refreshless.com/nouislider/examples) and answered [Stack Overflow questions](https://stackoverflow.com/questions/tagged/nouislider)
+It was taken directly from the [noUiSlider](https://github.com/Dogfalo/materialize/tree/v1-dev/extras/noUiSlider) repository and made into its own package.

 License
 -------